mandiant/capa/doc/faq.md

 # Frequently Asked Questions
 ## Why does capa trigger my Antivirus?
 Is the tool safe to use?
-capa's purpose is to analyse the capabilities of a potentially malicious application or file.
-In order to do that, it needs to contain parts of the data it's designed to detect as a basis of comparison.
+The purpose of `capa` is to analyse the capabilities of a potentially malicious application or file.
+To achieve this, it needs to include portions of the data it is designed to detect as a basis for comparison.
-The release version of capa is packaged with embedded rules to detect common malware functionality.
-These rules contain similar features to malware and may cause alerts.
+The release version of capa comes with embedded rules designed to detect common malware functionality.
+These rules possess similar features to malware and may trigger alerts.
 Additionally, Antivirus and Endpoint Detection and Response (EDR) products may alert on the way capa is packaged using PyInstaller.

 ## How can I ensure that capa is a benign program?
-We recommedn you only download releases from this repository's Release page.
-Alternatively, you can build capa yourself or use the other Python installation methods.
-This project is open source so that everyone can be certain of the project's transparency.
+We recommend downloading releases only from this repository's Release page.
+Alternatively, you can build capa yourself or use other Python installation methods.
+This project is open-source, ensuring transparency for everyone involved.
-For additinal peace of mind you can use VirusTotal to analyze unknown files against many Antivirus products, sandboxes, and other analysis tools (capa itself runs in VirusTotal).
+For additional peace of mind, you can utilize VirusTotal to analyze unknown files against numerous antivirus products, sandboxes, and other analysis tools.
+It's worth noting that capa itself operates within VirusTotal.

 ### Understanding VirusTotal output
 VirusTotal tests files against a large number of Antivirus engines and sandboxes.
 There's often little insight into Antivirus detections, but you can further inspect dynamic analysis results produced by sandboxes.